 Did Dubai feel safe?

-Is Dubai safe is an often asked question and, in hindsight and having visited Dubai, I’m not entirely sure why.
+Tourists often worry about safety and, in hindsight and having visited Dubai, I’m not entirely sure why.
 I’m typically a solo female traveler and have visited many countries on my own, often those that make it onto people’s ‘danger’ list – I’ve spent a lot of time in Latin America alone and have visited places like India, South Africa, Detroit, Naples (Italy), Jamaica and Mexico all on my own.
 And, there have been moments in some of those countries where I’ve looked over my shoulder with fear in my heart.

 Not in Dubai.

 In fact, I felt safe 99.9% of the time in Dubai, including at night.